 • Add the melted butter very slowly into the mixture whilst the machine is running .
 Do so slowly to make sure you don't cook the eggs at this step.
 If using olive oil, you can simply add at the previous step.

 • Taste the mixture to ensure you are happy with the sweetness and the amount of cacao powder used.
+I use 4 heaped tbsp if I use olive oil as it hides the taste of the oil and I love a rich chocolate flavour.
 If not sweet enough, add a little more date syrup or maple syrup, or even stevia if you have it.

 • Leave to cool.
 Cut into squares and enjoy!
 I refrigerate a few and freeze the rest.